 - Be sure to chill the dough for at least 1.5-2 hours.
 You can also make and chill the dough up to 24 hours in advance.

 Sure!
-I love this particular cookie recipe because it’s so simple, but you can turn any cookie, such as an oatmeal chocolate chip cookie, double chocolate chip cookies, or pumpkin chocolate chip cookies, brown butter cookies, into a heart shaped cookies by using the methods above.
+I love this particular cookie recipe because it's so simple, but you can turn any cookie, such as an oatmeal chocolate chip cookie, double chocolate chip cookies, or pumpkin chocolate chip cookies, brown butter sugar cookies, into a heart shaped cookies by using the methods above.

 Because this is a super simple cookie recipe that uses melted butter, it's important to chill the dough.
 They’re still spread a bit, but that is why we push them back into heart shapes once they get out of the oven.
 It helps to only bake 5-6 cookies at a time so you have time to reshape them before the cool.